Main Menu

 Where Sensitivity Shows Up: Acquisition, Conversion, Retention, Expansion

-A $500 million company that improves price realization by 1% can add approximately $5 million in EBITDA, translating to $50 million in enterprise value at a 10× multiple.
-These figures are based on real outcomes across diverse portfolios.
+A $500 million company that improves price realization by 1% adds approximately $5 million in EBITDA.
+At a typical 10× valuation multiple, this equates to $50 million in enterprise value.
+These figures reflect observed outcomes across diversified portfolios.

 Common Business Decisions Sensitivity Should Inform